Austin WalkerLumen Christi Institute

 YCP membership is not required to register for the seminar.

 The Lumen Christi Institute is proud to partner with the Chicago chapter of Young Catholic Professionals (YCP) for the second year in a row.
 The 2020 Lumen Christi Institute - Young Catholic Professionals Great Books Seminar is an adult educational initiative aimed at equipping Catholic professionals 40 and under with a deeper understanding of the Catholic intellectual and literary traditions.
-Participants will gather monthly downtown for guided discussions on excerpts from celebrated texts as they work through a syllabus crafted by seminar leader Fr.
-Paul Mankowski, SJ, Lumen Christi's scholar-in-residence.
+Participants will gather monthly downtown for guided discussions on excerpts from celebrated texts.

 The cost of seminar registration covers course materials for the nine seminar meetings from February to October.
 Registration will close when 35 participants have signed up and is is available on a first-come, first-served basis; 20 seats will be reserved for members of YCP Chicago.
 Registrants need not attend every session in order to register; they must still pay the full cost of registration.
 Registrants may choose to purchase books on their own rather than via Lumen Christi (see pricing below).